 In September 2019, Apple unleashed its web interface for those who want to jam out without their phone or those who can’t access a PC with Apple Music or iTunes installed.
 The web player is available for any modern browser you fancy, and it has everything you need to support your next house party, including access to your playlists and library.

 A slightly hidden option within Apple Music is the ability to check in on the music your friends are listening to.
-Before you can do this, you need to activate your Apple Music profile by tapping on the person silhouette at the top of the For You screen.
+Before you can do this, you need to activate your Apple Music profile by tapping on the person silhouette at the top of the Listen Now screen.
 After assigning yourself a user name and a public name, the Music app will take a look at your iOS contacts and figure which of your friends are also on Apple Music.

 Those who have offered to let anyone follow them will show up first — and you can tap the follow button next to each of these — but you’ll also see your Apple Music friends who have not offered an open-follow option.
 For these contacts, you can tap an invite button, which then sends an encouragement link to them via the usual sharing options.
 It’s not a very personal message — just an Apple Music URL — so you’ll have to make it a true invite yourself, otherwise, it will likely be ignored.